SamLau95/nbinteract/docs/tutorial/tutorial_getting_started.md

 ```
 pip install nbinteract
-jupyter nbextension enable --py --sys-prefix bqplot  # can be skipped for notebook version 5.3 and above
+# The next two commands can be skipped for notebook version 5.3 and above
+jupyter nbextension enable --py --sys-prefix bqplot
-jupyter nbextension enable --py widgetsnbextension # can be skipped for notebook version 5.3 and above
+jupyter nbextension enable --py --sys-prefix widgetsnbextension
 ```

 Then, start your Jupyter notebook server using